+The Student Accounts Office will automatically process tuition refunds for all eligible students.
 Refunds are calculated from the date of official withdrawal.
-A withdrawal is considered official when a completed Petition to Withdraw Form has been submitted to the Office of the Registrar.
-The Registrar must approve withdrawals for all students.
+A withdrawal is considered official when a completed Petition to Withdraw Form has been submitted to the Enrollment Services Office and processed by the Office of the Registrar, Financial Aid and Student Accounts.